lelutin/php-optparse/README.md

 How to use
 ==========

-Simply drop the optparse.php file in you project directory and include() it.
+Simply drop the optparse.php file in your project directory and include() it.
 Then, create an OptionParser object and add options with the add_option() method.
 When all options are set up, parse the options with the parse_args() method.
 The object returned from parse_args will contain all the values from